ProfessionalAngelC/cloud-vm-setup/README.md

-# Cloud VM Setup Project
+# Cloud VM Setup Project (Windows VM)

 ## Overview
-This project demonstrates the setup of a virtual machine in AWS, including compute, storage, networking, and access control.
+This project demonstrates the setup of a Windows virtual machine in AWS, including compute, storage, networking, and access control.
 The goal is to create a safe testing environment that simulates production infrastructure.

 ## Structure
 - `diagrams/` – Architecture and network diagrams